-One of the most exciting casts in touring history is finally on the road across the UK!
+One of the most exciting casts in touring history continues to sell out across the UK!

-Fat Friends by Kay Mellor stars the vocally stunning Jodie Prenger & Sam Bailey as well as Natalie Anderson, Kevin Kennedy and ‘nice bit of trouser’ + cricketer Freddie Flintoff (no experience required).
+Fat Friends by Kay Mellor has an all star cast!
+The entire show is driven by the vocally stunning Jodie Prenger who offers a 5* performance.
+There’s also Sam Bailey, Natalie Anderson, Kevin Kennedy and ‘nice bit of trouser’ + cricketer Freddie Flintoff.

 Fat Friends has become ‘The Musical’ bringing the nation’s favourite group of dieters to the stage after wowing TV audiences for 5 years from 2000.